Principle of Pressure cooker-Pressure Cooker Advantages

 - advantages of terylene

-- What is the principle of pressure cooker
+- name the principle of the pressure cooker

 - principle behind pressure cooker